Blagojevich praises Trump from Chicago home after release

 Blagojevich didn't answer direct questions at the public appearance Wednesday.
 He continually dabbed a handkerchief on a cut on his chin.
 He apologized to reporters, explaining, “It's been a long time since I shaved with a normal razor.”

-His convictions included seeking to sell an appointment to the U.S. Senate seat Barack Obama vacated to become president, trying to shake down a children’s hospital and lying to the FBI.
+His convictions included trying to shake down a children’s hospital and lying to the FBI.

+Trump's Wednesday tweet echoed comments he has made before, comparing efforts to investigate his own conduct and those who took down Blagojevich.